-What’s a personal accident insurance plan, do you need it and what does it cover?
+What exactly is a personal accident insurance plan?
+Do you need it?
+And what does it cover?

-That risk of accidents also increases depending on the nature of your work (for example, if you’re a food delivery rider or operate heavy machinery or are in the construction industry).
-The rise of accidents also increase if you’re an adrenaline junkie away from work and you get a thrill from hiking, trekking, trail running or YOLO activities like bungee jumping and kite surfing.
+That risk of accidents also increases depending on the nature of your job (i.e if you’re a food delivery rider or you operate heavy machinery in construction) and your lifestyle (i.e you’re a YOLO-driven adrenaline junkie by weekends).

 Because there is also the possibility that an accident results in a fatality for the victim, personal accident plans also provide a death benefit.

-Personal accident plans overlap with other types of insurance plans, including life plans, Medishield/hospitalisation plans and travel insurance, which can make them a little confusing to newcomers.
+Personal accident insurance plans overlap with other types of insurance, including life plans, MediShield/hospitalisation plans and travel insurance, which can make them a little confusing to newcomers.

 The specific type and level of coverage depend on the personal accident plan you purchase, so it’s important to shop around and compare plans in order to find the best one for your needs.